aiven/devportal/docs/tools/cli/project.rst

 ``avn project user-invite``
 '''''''''''''''''''''''''''

-Send an invitation to a user (by email) to join a project
+Sends an invitation to a user (by email) to join a project.

 .. list-table::
   :header-rows: 1